IronBamBam1990/Software-Koenighaus/README.md

 +Fixed issue with "Menu Time Settings" Hour was locked from (4-23) now its (0-23).

-+Fixed issue with Program "Kuche" now LCD showing the actual Temperature and Program is goig like it must be in preset mode.
++Fixed issue with Program "Kuche" now LCD showing the actual Temperature and Program is going like it must be in preset mode.

 +Fixed issue with black Squares from prev. menu in Main Menu.